MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyAuthorizationPolicy.md

   - `[AllowInvitesFrom <String>]`: allowInvitesFrom
   - `[AllowedToSignUpEmailBasedSubscriptions <Boolean?>]`: Indicates whether users can sign up for email based subscriptions.
   - `[AllowedToUseSspr <Boolean?>]`: Indicates whether the Self-Serve Password Reset feature can be used by users on the tenant.
   - `[BlockMsolPowerShell <Boolean?>]`: To disable the use of MSOL PowerShell set this property to true.
-Setting to true will also disable user-based access to the legacy service endpoint used by MSOL PowerShell.
+This will also disable user-based access to the legacy service endpoint used by MSOL PowerShell.
 This does not affect Azure AD Connect or Microsoft Graph.
   - `[DefaultUserRolePermissions <IMicrosoftGraphDefaultUserRolePermissions>]`: defaultUserRolePermissions
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AllowedToCreateApps <Boolean?>]`: Indicates whether the default user role can create applications.